Angus-Woodman/captains-log/README.md

 2. run:
    - pipenv install -r requirements.txt
    - npm install
-3. open up a second terminal in the same directory for running the client side
+3. open up a second terminal in the same directory for running the client side and run:
+   - npm run dev
-4. in both terminals
+4. open up shell in the original terminal with:
-   - open up shell with: pipenv shell
+   - pipenv shell
    - cd into captains_log
-5. run backend server with in one teminal with:
+5. run server with:
    - python manage.py runserver
-6. run client in the other terminal with:
-   - npm run dev
+6. open up application at: http://127.0.0.1:8000/